 The path led us through flowering laneways, grazing farmland, nature reserves, pine plantations and past a plethora of vineyard-packed paddocks.
 But, our highlight (in every sense of the word) was the far-reaching views from on top of the steepling Wirra Wirra Peaks.

 After covering countless discussion topics over several hours of walking, we arrived at Centennial Drive, my planned campsite for the night.
 We said our goodbyes and Grocke, ever the Energiser Bunny, jogged off to relocate his car.
 I, much less enthusiastically, waddled across the road and into the scenic campground.

-After having completed 21 kilometres (just the second time I’d passed this distance since Day 35), I would need a solid night’s rest.
-I almost certainly wasn’t going to get it here.
-Fortunately, Rocky Paddock Campground was only an hour further along the trail.
+After having just completed 21 kilometres (only the second time I’d passed this distance since Day 35), I would need a solid night’s rest.
+I almost certainly wouldn’t get it here.
+Fortunately, Rocky Paddock Campground was a short walk along the trail.
 The decision was easy, I needed to keep moving.

-By the time I ducked into the Information Centre, made a hash of filling out the camping payment slip and entered the campground, the sun had all but given up on the day.
-Holidaying families stretched out in campervans, caravans and other convoluted shelters throughout the park.
-The sound of boisterous children still filled the air, but, thankfully, with nowhere near the volume of Centennial Drive.
-I located a quiet spot amongst the scattered boulders and constructed my humble tent in the dark.
+By the time I ducked into the Information Centre, messed up the camping payment slip and entered the campground, the sun had all but given up on the day.
+Holidaying families peppered the bumpy parkland in campervans, caravans and other convoluted shelters.
+The sound of boisterous children still permeated the air, but, thankfully, with nowhere near the volume of Centennial Drive.
+I found a quiet spot amongst the scattered boulders and constructed my humble tent in the dark.

 All the details.

 Trail distance covered

 Cool damp winters with light to heavy showers and some days of rain.
 The ranges are wet and cool during winter but are warmer during autumn and spring.
 Summers are warm to hot and relatively dry.

 Mostly flat manageable tracks, but the track leading up Wirra Wirra Peaks is a doozy.